-Most people know they need one, but aren’t sure how to write a will.
+Most people know they need a will but aren’t sure how to write one.
 The first decision you’ll need to make is whether to write your will yourself.
 Most people can write a simple will without a lawyer, but some situations require professional help.
 Read more about this choice in Making a Will: Are Lawyers Optional?

 If you decide to write your own will, you’ll probably want some help creating your document, you’ll want to know what to include, and you’ll want to know how to make it legal.